osita-sunday-nnyigide/Pras_Server/Pras_Server_C++/INSTALL.md

 time ./shell.sh

 This will call PRAS and pass all default arguments required to repair and analyze the 713 proteins.
 PlotStructure.py is commented out in shell.sh.
+Do not forget to set the -s flag to yes if you intend to plot the secondary structure.
 In windows subsystem for linux, one must have X-server installed and running before using graphics.
 Detailed information on X-server is given in the README supplied with the python distribution of PRAS server.